Prav-een-B/Recognising-Handwritten-Digits/README.md

-Handwritten Digits Recognition
+# Handwritten Digits Recognition

 This repository contains a project for recognizing handwritten digits using Python libraries such as TensorFlow, OpenCV, and NumPy.
 The model is trained on the MNIST dataset and can predict digits from images.

+## Model Architecture

 The model is a simple neural network with the following layers:

-  *Flatten layer to convert the 28x28 pixel images into a 1D array.
+- **Flatten** layer to convert the 28x28 pixel images into a 1D array.
-  *Two Dense layers with 128 neurons each and ReLU activation.
+- **Two Dense** layers with 128 neurons each and ReLU activation.
-  *Output Dense layer with 10 neurons (one for each digit) and softmax activation.
+- **Output Dense** layer with 10 neurons (one for each digit) and softmax activation.

+## Accuracy

 The model achieves an accuracy of approximately 98% on the MNIST test dataset.
 It can accurately predict handwritten digits from images after proper preprocessing.

+## Usage

-To try this make sure you have the my_mod.keras model and have the model.py all in one directory.
-Then you can have your own image to test by changing the path in the model.py
+To try this, make sure you have the `my_mod.keras` model and have the `model.py` all in one directory.
+Then you can have your own image to test by changing the path in the `model.py`.